-Governor’s Office – News Release – Gov. David Ige welcomes critically needed healthcare workers to supplement local healthcare teamsPosted on Oct 26, 2020 in COVID-19 News Releases, Latest News, Press Releases
+Governor’s Office – News Release – Gov. David Ige welcomes critically needed healthcare workers to supplement local healthcare teamsPosted on Oct 26, 2020 in COVID-19 News Releases, Latest Department News, Office of the Governor Press Releases

 Out-of-state healthcare staff helping Hawaiʻi respond to pandemic;